-Costs, Housing, and Immigration
+Costs, Housing and Residence Life, and Immigration

 The activity fee covers the costs of the European Institutions Study Tour, Parliament Tour, Legal London Tour, London Bus Tour, tour guides, Opening Week Dinner, Thanksgiving Dinner, and dinner in one of the Inns of Courts.
 There may be additional activities scheduled.